Diameter of P.A. random graphs with edge-step functions: Introduction

 As said before, our goal is to develop bounds for the diameter of $G_t(f)$ with $f$ as general as possible.
 Under the condition of monoticity, we prove the following lower bound \begin{theorem}[Lower bound on the diameter] Let $f$ be an edge-step function satisfying condition $(\mathrm{D})$.
 Then

-\end{theorem} For the upper bound, by a coupling argument, we are able to prove that the diameter of the Barab\'{a}si-Albert random tree is the ceiling for the diameter generated by any $f$.
-Requiring more information on $f$, we prove upper bounds that, for a broad class of functions, are of the same order of the lower bounds given by the previous theorem.
+\end{theorem} Requiring more information on $f$, we prove upper bounds that, for a broad class of functions, are of the same order of the lower bounds given by the previous theorem.
 This is all summarized in the Theorem below. \begin{theorem}[Upper bound on the diameter] Let $f$ be an edge-step function.
-Then \begin{enumerate}[(a)] \item $\diam(G_t(f))$ is at most the diameter of the Barab\'{a}si-Albert random tree, i.e.,
+Then \begin{enumerate}[(a)] \item if $f$ also satisfies conditions \eqref{def:conditionS} and \eqref{def:conditionD0} then